hamidionline/android-RTL-actionbar/README.md

-# Action Bar for Android
+# Action Bar for Android + Right to Left Support

 ![ActionBar for Android](http://markupartist.com/images/actionbar.png "ActionBar for Android")